 We hold these values to be at the core of our mission:

-Throughout their years at Berkwood Hedge, students are exposed to a carefully considered curriculum of mathematics, reading, writing, social studies and science, supplemented by a vibrant enrichment program that includes Spanish, visual art, music, drama, environmental science and physical education.
+Throughout their years at Berkwood Hedge School, we expose students to a carefully considered curriculum of mathematics, reading, writing, social studies and science, supplemented by a vibrant enrichment program including Spanish, visual art, music, drama, environmental science and physical education.

-At Berkwood Hedge, our approach to teaching supports a child's natural creativity and desire to learn.
-Students leave Berkwood Hedge as intellectually confident and self-directed learners, consistently successful at the broad range of independent and public middle schools they attend.
+Our approach to teaching supports a child's natural creativity and desire to learn.
+Students leave Berkwood Hedge as confident and self-directed learners, consistently successful at the broad range of independent and public middle schools they attend.